 i) 14-16 years - class 9 and 10.

 ii) 16-18 years - class 11 and 12.

-2. Curriculum reduction - the syllabus will be reduced to the principal topics to focus and improve other aspects of learning like analysis, thinking, enquiry, discussion etc.
+2. Curriculum reduction - the syllabus will be reduced to the principal topics to focus on and improve other aspects of learning like analysis, thinking, enquiry, discussion, etc.

 4. Controlling the drop-out rates and access to education for all - firstly, by focusing on the infrastructure and secondly, tracking the learning process of children who want to catch up after dropping out.

 5. Flexible course choices - in the secondary level there will be options to choose from openly without rigid separation of streams, extra or co-curricular subjects like vocational, sports, science, arts, etc.

 6. Multilingual teaching- up to class 5 or preferably class 8 multilingual teaching will be encouraged in the form of 3 language formulas which will include the mother tongue.
 Foreign languages shall be offered at the secondary level.

 7. Skills and subjects to be added- this includes reasoning, gender sensitivity, organic living, artificial intelligence, etc. at relevant stages.